 The carrying amount of plant and equipment is reviewed annually to ensure it is not in excess of the recoverable amount from these assets.
-The recoverable amount is assessed on the basis of the expected net cash flows that will be received from the assets employment and subsequent disposal.
+The recoverable amount is assessed on the basis of the expected net cash flows that will be received from the assets employment and subsequent disposal (see Note 1(k) for further details).